-- [5] On November 20, 2018, Carlos Tejada (the Applicant) submitted a development permit application for a farm dwelling for a mobile home already on the Lands.
-The Development Authority assigned this development permit application a file number of PRDP20190080.
-The Applicant also submitted two separate but related development permit applications for a Home-Based Business, Type II, for a landscaping company with outside storage, and an accessory building (a shop), being file numbers PRDP20184675 and PRDP20190081 respectively. - [6] The Lands are located at SE-27-24-27-W04M, approximately 0.41 km (1/4 mile) west of Highway 9, on the north side of Inverlake Road.
-The Lands are approximately 8.35 hectares (20.63 acres) in area and are owned by Carlos Tejada. - [7] The Lands' land use designation is Agricultural Holding, which is regulated in section 46 of the Rocky View County, Land Use Bylaw C-4841-97 [the Land Use Bylaw]. - [8] On January 23, 2019, the Development Authority refused to grant a development permit on the following grounds: - (1) The proposal does not meet the definition of a Farm Dwelling, Mobile Home, as specified in section 8 of the Land Use Bylaw as the individual occupying the residence does not engage in farm help. - (2) The proposed Farm Dwelling, Mobile Home does not house an occupant who engages in farm help on a full-time basis for at least six months of each year, as required by section 29.1 of the Land Use Bylaw. - [9] On January 23, 2019, the Development Authority also refused to grant development permits for the Home-Based Business, Type II, with outside storage, and the accessory building. - [10] On February 5, 2019, the Appellant appealed the Development Authority's decision.
+[5] On November 20, 2018, Carlos Tejada (the Applicant) submitted a development permit application for a Home-Based Business, Type II, for a landscaping company, and relaxation for the dwelling site and outside storage.
+The Development Authority assigned this development permit application a file number of PRDP20184675.
+The Applicant also submitted two separate but related development permit applications for a farm dwelling, mobile home, and an accessory building (a shop), being file numbers PRDP20190080 and PRDP20190081 respectively.

+[6] The Lands are located at SE-27-24-27-W04M, approximately 0.41 km (1/4 mile) west of Highway 9, on the north side of Inverlake Road.
+The Lands are approximately 8.35 hectares (20.63 acres) in area and are owned by Carlos Tejada.

+[7] The Lands' land use designation is Agricultural Holding, which is regulated in section 46 of the Rocky View County, Land Use Bylaw C-4841-97 [the Land Use Bylaw].

+[8] On January 23, 2019, the Development Authority refused to grant a development permit on the following grounds:

+- (1) The proposal does not meet the definition of a Farm Dwelling, Mobile Home, as specified in section 8 of the Land Use Bylaw as the individual occupying the residence does not engage in farm help. - (2) The proposed Farm Dwelling, Mobile Home does not house an occupant who engages in farm help on a full-time basis for at least six months of each year, as required by section 29.1 of the Land Use Bylaw.

+[9] On January 23, 2019, the Development Authority also refused to grant development permits for the Home-Based Business, Type II, with outside storage, and the accessory building.

+[10] On February 5, 2019, the Appellant appealed the Development Authority's decision.
 The Notice of Hearing was circulated to 27 adjacent landowners in accordance with the Municipal Government Act, RSA 2000, c M-26 and Rocky View County Council Policy C-327, Circulation and Notification Standards.